 International Print Exchange Programme (IPEP), India is a non-profit initiative through which printmakers share their work with each-other across the globe.
 Participants individually exhibit the IPEP compiled portfolio in their respective locations and get to add it to their own collection.
 Consequently, their work gets exhibited internationally.
 IPEP boosts networking among printmakers and creates awareness about printmaking as an art form among its viewers.

-Since 2013, this initiative has spawned into a community of 160 participants from 33 countries contributing a fantastic run of 65+ exhibitions around the world.
+Since 2013, this initiative has spawned a community of 295 participants from 45 countries contributing a fantastic run of 90+ exhibitions around the world.

-Rajesh Pullarwar is an artist who uses print, paint and mixed-media installations in his work.
-He completed MFA from Sir J. J. School of Art in 2002 and was awarded the ‘Most Promising Artist’ of 2005 by the National Gallery of Modern Art, Mumbai.
+As an artist he uses print, paint and mixed-media installations in his work.
+Rajesh completed MFA from Sir J. J. School of Art in 2002 and was awarded the ‘Most Promising Artist’ of 2005 by the National Gallery of Modern Art, Mumbai.
 He has several exhibitions, awards and commissions under his belt.